mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 These values all correspond to the ones available for the [CSS display property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).

+*Animation behavior*: When interpolating between a `none`{:.value} keyword and any other keyword, the other keyword is applied during the entire interpolation period.
+This is helpful in animations and transition where one wants to apply fade-in or fade-out effects when showing or hiding an element.
+This behavior ensures that the element is visible during the entire fading procedure.

 ### Positioning schemes

 RCSS can position elements according to three schemes: